cwchentw/lightweight-cms/content/howto/how-to-manage-assets.md

 ### SCSS

 SCSS represent a variant of Sass.
-Sass syntax resembles Ruby code, which is elegant and pretty but not compatible with CSS.
-To address this issue, SCSS syntax becomes a strict superset of CSS intentionally.
+Original Sass syntax intentionally resembles Ruby code, which is elegant and pretty but not compatible with CSS.
+To address this issue, SCSS syntax becomes a strict superset of CSS.

 SCSS sheets are stored in *assets/sass*.